California Arts Council: Budget

-The financial framework of state arts agencies was designed with the expectation that the majority of their funding would stem from regular appropriations by state legislatures.
-However, in California, this hasn't consistently been the norm.
-The funding for the California Arts Council has often mirrored the broader fiscal patterns within the state.

 The California Arts Council reached its highest budget allocation of $32 million during the fiscal year 2000-2001.
 Amid the budget crisis of 2003-2004, the California Arts Council experienced a significant reduction in its funding, losing 94% of its financial support from the state legislature.
 Consequently, the arts council had to implement substantial cuts to its programs and staff.
 Presently, California ranks 37th in state arts funding per capita, allocating 46 cents for every resident towards supporting the arts.
 The California Arts Council benefits from two revenue streams that are independent of tax allocations: the Arts License Plate and voluntary contributions.
 Both are recognized by the Franchise Tax Board as tax-deductible charitable donations to the California Arts Council.
 In the fiscal year 2017-18, the Arts Council received a permanent budget augmentation of $6.8 million.
 Additionally, there was a $750,000 ongoing allocation to directly enhance arts programming in California's juvenile justice system and a supplementary $2 million increased allocation for California's Arts in Corrections program.